 Photocoupler

 A signal transmission circuit composed of a light-emitting element on the input side and a light-receiving element on the output side.
 When an input signal is applied to the light-emitting element, it emits light and sends it to the light-receiving element.
 The light-receiving element detects the light and outputs an output signal.
-Since the transmission of on/off signals between the input and output sides is performed via light, the primary and secondary sides can be completely insulated and physically separated.
-It is often used to protect the secondary side when handling high voltage on the primary side and can also be used as a noise filter.
+Since the transmission of on/off signals between the input and output sides is done via light, the primary and secondary sides can be completely isolated and physically separated.
+This configuration is often used to protect the secondary side when high voltage is present on the primary side, and it is also sometimes used as a noise filter.